Skip to main content

 Individual Investigator Training Form

-This form is part of cooperative research processes at NC State University where an individual investigator agreement is sought, the individual investigator(s) does/do not have access to the CITI training platform, and the individual investigator(s) needs human subjects research training for the agreement to be executed.
-The completed and fully signed form should be submitted to the NC State IRB office with the other IRB application materials.
-The form will be accepted at the NC State IRB’s discretion based on the content of the completed form.
+The completed and fully signed training form should be submitted to the NC State IRB office together with the IRB application materials.
+The signed form will be accepted at the NC State IRB’s discretion based on the content of the completed form.
 You can find more information regarding individual investigator training details on the Cooperative Research page.

 Research Team Ethics Agreement Template